 Important Note: The packet states that this product has been frozen from fresh and then thawed for your convenience.
 Also none of the packets I purchased had an expiration date on them.
 So once they have been thawed by Woolworths how long can I keep it in the fridge at home for?

-I was hesitant of trying this product.
+I was hesitant about trying this product.
 Mainly due to the fact I don’t eat lamb due to not liking the taste.
 But having two lamb loving family members I knew it would get an honest taste review even if I didn’t like it.

 I also must mention that it doesn’t look very appealing at all to the eye.
 If I wasn’t purchasing to review for Belly Rumbles I most probably wouldn’t have purchased this product.

-Saying that, I am shocked to say I liked Sav’s kebab.
+Saying that I am shocked to say I liked Sav’s kebab.
 I can’t really fault this product at all.

 It is dead easy to prepare.
 You remove the flat kebab from the package and prepare it one of three suggested ways.
 I chose to use the pan method not knowing that it was as close to how it was cooked on the show as possible.
 My sixth sense must have kicked in (remember I ate before watching the show).